connxio/docs/Adapters/Inbound/Api.md

 ### OAuth

+Oauth is a complex authorization mechanism, read more about it here: <https://oauth.net/getting-started/>

 To get access to the CX Api you need to contact us through your contact point and order a set of 5 keys:

 - client_id